Zverik/gtfs-proto/README.md

 ### Binary Format

+**Note that the format is to have significant changes, including renumbering of fields, until version 1.0 is published.**

 Inside the file, first thing is a little-endian two-byte size for the header block.
 Then the header serialized message follows.